Python Lesson 8: Machine Learning

 plt.show()

-First we read a set of standard databases include in skit-learn, correspondig to a copy of the test set of the UCI ML hand-written digits datasets
+First we read a set of standard databases included in the sckit-learn package, correspondig to a copy of the test set of the UCI ML hand-written digits datasets https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits

 from sklearn import datasets